Bad Credit Loans Burnaby

 Your credit report is a detailed personal profile that contains a history of all your credit-related actions over the past decade or so.
 Every credit product you activate gets listed on the report, then receives its own account and credit rating.

-Whenever you apply for a new product, your potential lender can check your report to judge how worthy of credit you are.
+Whenever you apply for a new product in Burnaby, your potential lender can check your report to judge how worthy of credit you are.
 If they see decent credit ratings and a credit history that’s filled with complete payments, your chances of approval will be better.
 However, if you’ve defaulted on a lot of payments, they may deny you because there’s too much risk on their part.

 Want to learn how to read your credit report?
 Click here.